 A little about me.
-I’ve worked at ATV dealerships in sales, parts, and also service.
+I’ve worked at power sports dealerships in sales, parts, and also service.
 I have also owned many different ATV’s (mostly Can-AM) and side by sides.

 Yet, all over the internet, everyone claims the best tire is the Kenda Bearclaw.
 Sure it’s a great tire and I know why so many people like it (it’s priced right).
 But it’s just not my favorite.